abvstudio-net/halp/RUBBER_DUCKY.md

 - The loop returns when a final object is seen, or when `max_steps` is reached.

 ## Safety model
 - Default: cautious.
-The shell is blocked when inputs match a safety regex.
-- `--dry_run`: no commands run; output explains what would have run.
+The shell requires interactive confirmation before running.
-- `--unsafe_exec`: explicitly allow dangerous commands — users must opt in.
+- `--unsafe_exec`: explicitly allow auto-execution — users must opt in (or use `yolo` directive).

 ## Extending halp
 - __Add a new tool__